-ACTIVITY #7: A FEW OF YOUR FAVORITE THINGS
+ACTIVITY #7: A FEW OF YOUR FAVOURITE THINGS

-Do you have a favorite game or toy?
+Do you have a favorite device or piece of clothing?
 When you become an adult, you'll be able to protect the things that are most valuable to you by purchasing insurance on them.

-Insurance is when you pay money to someone in exchange for the promise that they will fix or replace your favorite things if they become broken or go missing.
+Insurance is when you pay money to someone in exchange for the promise that they will fix or replace things if they become broken or go missing.
 Other types of insurance can even protect you if you get hurt or sick by providing you with the money that you need to look after yourself.